sungju-han/sungju-han.github.io/about me.md

 # Research Experience

-### Helmholtz Centre for Environmental Research GmbH - UFZ, Leipzig, Germany
+### Helmholtz Centre for Environmental Research GmbH - UFZ
 #### PhD Researcher, Oct 2018 to Present (Coordinated with University of Potsdam)

 * Project (ongoing): _**People's Perceptions of Nature-based Solutions for flood risks**_
   * Description: This Ph.D. project investigates flood risk and perceptions of the exposed communities on Nature-based solutions (NBS) as alternatives of conventional measures, and how different constructs such as valuation of co-benefits, evaluation of risk reduction efficacy, etc. influence the acceptance of NBS.

-### Korea Environment Institute - KEI, Sejong, Korea
+### Korea Environment Institute
-#### Researcher,	Jan 2015 to Aug 2017
+#### Researcher,	Jan 2015 to Aug 2017 (Sejong, Korea)
+* Project
-* Project: _**Establishment of Regeneration Scheme for Post Nuclear Accident (1): based on analysis of the Fukushima Daiichi nuclear accident**_
+  * Establishment of Regeneration Scheme for Post Nuclear Accident (1): based on analysis of the Fukushima Daiichi nuclear accident_
-* Project: _**Development of Environmental and Social Safeguard Policies and Operational guidelines of KOICA**_
+  * Development of Environmental and Social Safeguard Policies and Operational guidelines of KOICA_
-* Project: _**Official Development Assistance (ODA) projects on supporting policy development and capacity building to Paraguay, Indonesia and Vietnam with regards to the Environment Impact Assessment (EIA) and Environmental policy**_
+  * Official Development Assistance (ODA) projects on supporting policy development and capacity building to Paraguay, Indonesia and Vietnam with regards to the Environment Impact Assessment (EIA) and Environmental policy_
 <br/>

 # Academic Career

-### London School of Economics and Political Sciences, London, UK
+### London School of Economics and Political Sciences
-#### MSc in Local Economic Development, 2013 to 2014
+#### MSc in Local Economic Development, 2013 to 2014 (London, UK)

-* Dissertation: _**Agglomeration and the Knowledge Spillover Theory of Entrepreneurship: A multi-level analysis of new firm formation in South Korea**_
+* Dissertation: _Agglomeration and the Knowledge Spillover Theory of Entrepreneurship: A multi-level analysis of new firm formation in South Korea_

 ### Hankuk University of Foreign Studies, Seoul, Korea
 #### BA in English Linguistics & BSc in International Economics and Law, 2007 to 2012
-* Exchange student at the Audencia Business School, Nantes, France, 2009 to 2010
+* Exchange student at the Audencia Business School, 2009 to 2010 (Nantes, France)
 <br/>

 # Other Professional Career
-### Permanent Delegation of Republic of Korea to the OECD, Paris, France
+#### Permanent Delegation of Republic of Korea to the OECD
-#### Intership, Sep 2014 to Dec 2014
+* Intership, Sep 2014 to Dec 2014 (Paris, France)

 ### Hyundai Asan Corporation, Seoul, Korea
-#### Associate (Full-time), Inter-Korean Business Development Team, Jan 2012 to Sep 2013
+* Associate (Full-time), Inter-Korean Business Development Team, Jan 2012 to Sep 2013 (Seoul, Korea)

 <br/>